metalnethq/react-lib-starter/README.md

     git clone https://github.com/ByteMeBaby/react-lib-starter.git
     ```

-    2. Or, since this is a [https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template](template repository), you can click on the "Use this template" button to [https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template](create a new repository from this template).
+    2. Or, since this is a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), you can click on the "Use this template" button to [create a new repository from this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 2. Do the necessary changes to the `package.json` file: such as